BluexIce/VocabTrainer/README.md

 ##Attention##

 I´m currently working on an Android APK of this version.
 Right now it works under Linux and Windows 10.
-All you need is python3.
+All you need is python3 and kivy.

 A file to show how to compile it for Android will follow.
 I am developing this program in my free time, so commits may vary wildly